By Eric Vandenbroeck and co-workers

 that time, and that most potent elixir, 'drinkable gold,' which was a solution

-(usually imaginary) of this corrosion-resistant metal, as early as the 1st
+(usually imaginary) of this corrosion-resistant metal, as early as the 1st century

-the scholar-official, Ge Hong (283-343), the Way of the Golden Elixir attracted
+scholar-official, Ge Hong (283-343), the Way of the Golden Elixir attracted

 disaffected literati seeking spiritual advancement through elixir-making.